 Welcome to ADAC

-This site provides information about the Aboriginal Drug and Alcohol Council (SA) Inc. (ADAC).
+This site provides information about the Aboriginal Drug & Alcohol Council (SA) Aboriginal Corporation (ADAC).
 You can find out about the projects we run, contact our staff members and access resource material and details of current and past projects.

 We hope that you find this web site useful in finding out about the work of ADAC and in gaining knowledge about substance misuse.
 If you found the information in the web site informative or interesting, or completely the opposite, please do not hesitate to send us an email.

 If you would like further information on the Council please do not hesitate to contact ADAC.